MNM-LU/AAV-library/README.md

 # Source code and Complete data output

-The datasets required to re-run this analysis pipeline are available in the NCBI Sequence Read Archive (SRA) with the Accession numbers: SRP149133.
+The datasets required to re-run this analysis pipeline are available in the NCBI Sequence Read Archive (SRA) with the accession number PRJNA473475 ( https://www.ncbi.nlm.nih.gov/bioproject/PRJNA473475 ).
 The R-based workflow is publicly available as a Git repository at https://bitbucket.org/MNM-LU/aav-library with the dockerfile to generate a docker image.
 A pre-built Docker image is also available on Docker Hub named: Bjorklund/aavlib:v0.2.
 The output from the entire bioinformatics pipeline is available at https://www.dropbox.com/s/9p14lyjs6e5gt9w/Bioinformatics-output.pdf?dl=1 contains the complete formatted output of the bioinformatics pipeline.
 This will be made publicly available as part of the Git repository at the time of publication.